RandomDeveloper1234/Test/troubleshooting.md

 ## Create a test method
 All test methods need to have **[TestMethod]** and **[TestCategory("Android")]** on top of them.
 Right now only testing for Android is available, which is why the test category is Android.
 A test in the MSTest framework succeeds if no error happens, and it fails otherwise.
 You can make it fail by either throwing an exception (error) normally (like this: throw new Exception("some message")) or using MSTest method Assert.Fail or other MSTest methods like Assert.AreEqual.
 We primarly used the normal exception throwing method to make a test fail, but you are free to use the one you want.

+## Run a test/tests
+Click on View which is right next to Edit, which is right next to File on the top left of Visual studio after opening the project.
+After that click on Test Explorer, which will show a window where the available tests are displayed.
+You can also run a test, all tests or some tests using this window.

 ## How to find an AppiumElement (view) that can be used in a test method